Geraint/znotes/README.md

 # Z-Notes

-This is just a test project to see if I can do effective Zettelkasten notes without directories.
+This is just a test Obsidian Vault to see if I can do effective Zettelkasten notes without directories.